Health Management

 AutoImmune |

-Advanced Insights for Patients with Psoriasis: Understanding the Latest Clinical Evidence and Shared Decision-Making OptionsPsoriasis is a complex, chronic, immune-mediated inflammatory disease that affects approximately 7 million of the population in the United States.
+Improving Outcomes and Integrating Evidence-Based Treatment Approaches for PsoriasisPsoriasis is a complex, chronic, immune-mediated inflammatory disease that affects approximately 7 million of the population in the United States.
 Psoriasis is a periodic flare-up of sharply defined red patches, covered by a silvery, flaky surface.
 The main disease activity leading to psoriasis occurs in the epidermis, the top five layers of the skin.
 The disease most commonly appears on the skin of the scalp, elbow, knees, and lumbosacral areas of the body.
 Many of the patients are not receiving the appropriate treatment discussed in the current guidelines and standards of care.
-Psoriasis is a complex disease to manage, but the goal should be a patient-centered treatment that reduces disease burden, improves on quality-of-life, and addresses the risks of systemic complications and comorbid conditions.
+Psoriasis is a complex disease to manage, but the goal should be a patient-centered treatment that reduces disease burden, improves quality-of-life, and addresses the risks of systemic complications and comorbid conditions.
 The under diagnosis and treatment of psoriasis continues to be a serious concern.
-It is for these reasons there needs to be continuing education that addresses the treatment gaps and challenges in the diagnosis, treatment and management of psoriasis. |
+It is for these reasons that there needs to be continuing education that addresses the treatment gaps and challenges in the diagnosis, treatment, and management of psoriasis. |

-Managed Care Considerations in the Treatment of Hereditary Angioedema (HAE): Optimizing Decision-Making Strategies for Improved Clinical and Economic OutcomesHereditary angioedema (HAE) is a rare autosomal dominant condition characterized by recurrent attacks of edema at different locations of the body.
+Best Practices in the Diagnosis and Management of Hereditary Angioedema (HAE): Managed Care Considerations for Optimized Clinical and Economic OutcomesHereditary angioedema (HAE) is a rare autosomal dominant condition characterized by recurrent attacks of edema at different locations of the body.
 This potentially life-threatening disease affects approximately 1 in 67,000 individuals, with no identified differences in sex or ethnicity.
-HAE is characterized by recurrent edema attacks and the cutaneous attacks can be disabling, with the skin, gastrointestinal tract, and upper airways are most commonly affected and with a persistent risk to the patient of acute events of laryngeal swelling that may prove fatal if not treated in a timely manner.
+HAE is characterized by recurrent edema attacks and cutaneous attacks can be disabling.
+The skin, gastrointestinal tract, and upper airways are most commonly affected and with a persistent risk to the patient of acute events of laryngeal swelling that may prove fatal if not treated in a timely manner.
 Angioedema in general can be confused with cellulitis, Graves disease, blepharochalasis, eosinophilic fasciitis, or amyloidosis which can lead to delays in diagnosis, and inappropriate treatment poses the risk of adverse events, unnecessary surgical interventions, a higher burden of misery, and a potentially higher rate of morbidity and mortality.
-Fortunately for patients with HAE, novel therapies have recently become available in the past year and a half that have shown improved efficacy and safety with improved administration methods, including |
+Fortunately for patients with HAE, novel therapies have recently become available in the past few years that have shown improved efficacy and safety with improved administration methods, including oral therapy.
+With these new options comes a knowledge gap among physician medical directors, pharmacists, immunologists, and nurse case managers as the treatment paradigm is growing. |

 Navigate to: Preventive Health & Lifestyle Medicine | Behavioral Health | Chronic Illness: Autoimmune, Cardiovascular, Diabetes, Infectious Disease, Musculoskeletal/Rheumatology, Neurological, Ophthalmology, Pulmonary, Urology , Additional Topics |